Fit as a Mama Bear

 • 5 drops lemon essential oil (optional)

-How To Make The Homemade Lotion
+How To Make The Lotion

 In a small glass jar, place the butter, oil, and beeswax.
 Bring a small pot of water (about an inch) to a rolling boil and place the jar in it.
 Heat the ingredients until everything is completely melted (especially that beeswax!).